 Building Trust Through Grantee Feedback: The Story of Rohini Nilekani Philanthropies

-Rohini Nilekani talks on the importance of feedback, speaking truth to power and trust based philanthropy.
+This is an edited version of Rohini Nilekani’s conversation with The Centre For Effective Philanthropy.
+She talks about the importance of feedback, speaking truth to power and trust-based philanthropy.

 We set up Rohini Nilekani Philanthropies only recently because earlier much of my philanthropy work was done through Arghyam, my foundation for water, or by directly giving cheques to various organisations.
 It seems to work because I don’t think we need to set up a very large foundation for the kind of work we do, which is trust-based philanthropy.
 Once we have identified partners, we have a very simple system of working with them and that’s what Rohini Nilekani Philanthropies is.
 Trust is very important to me and my team because your actions have to speak louder than your words when it comes to building trust.
 You have to give organisations and people time and space, because we know how complex things are on the ground and how quickly things can change.
 If you lock your partners into doing something in a particular way, when things change they can’t respond quickly.
 So, as a granter, you really have to give them that freedom, and I think that’s one of the things that helps to build trust.